 I love Williams Sonoma.
-Looking.
 The other day they had some pecan pumpkin butter samples and I was sold!
 I came home and had to start trying to make it.
 If you're looking for a delicious and festive way to add some fall flavor to your breakfast or dessert routine, you have to try this Williams Sonoma's Pecan Pumpkin Butter recipe.
 This sweet and spiced spread is a perfect complement to toast, muffins, pancakes, and more, and its nutty undertones make it stand out from other pumpkin butters you may have tried.
 Ooh and try this pumpkin caramel sauce very soon.

 Making Pecan Pumpkin Butter